 - 3 large candy canes, crushed

-- In a large bowl using a hand-held mixer or stand mixer fitted with a paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
-Add the granulated sugar and brown sugar and beat on medium high speed until fluffy and light in color.
-Beat in egg, vanilla and peppermint extracts on high speed.
+- In a large bowl using a hand-held or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium high speed until fluffy and light in color, about 2-3 minutes.
+Add the egg, vanilla extract, and peppermint extract, and then beat on high speed until combined.
 Scrape down the sides and bottom of the bowl as needed.

 - In a separate bowl, whisk the flour, cocoa powder, baking soda, espresso powder, and salt together until combined.
-On low speed, slowly mix into the wet ingredients until combined.
-The cookie dough will be quite thick.
-Switch to high speed and beat in the chocolate chips.
-The cookie dough will be sticky.
-Cover dough tightly with aluminum foil or plastic wrap and chill for at least 3 hours and up to 3 days.
-Chilling is mandatory for this cookie dough.
-I always chill mine overnight.
+With the mixer running on low speed, slowly pour into the wet ingredients.
+Beat on low until combined and then beat in the chocolate chips.
+The cookie dough will be thick and very sticky.
+Cover dough tightly and chill in the refrigerator for at least 3 hours and up to 3 days.
+Chilling is mandatory for this sticky cookie dough.

-- Melt the chopped white chocolate in a double boiler or (carefully!) use the microwave.
+- Melt the chopped white chocolate in a double boiler or use the microwave.
 For the microwave, place the white chocolate in a medium heat-proof bowl.
 Melt in 15 second increments, stirring after each increment until completely melted and smooth.
 Dip each completely cooled cookie halfway into the white chocolate and place onto a parchment or silicone baking mat-lined baking sheet.
 Sprinkle crushed candy canes on top of the chocolate.
 Repeat with the rest of the cooled cookies.
-Place the baking sheet into the refrigerator to help the chocolate set.
-Once set, enjoy!
+Place the baking sheet into the refrigerator to help the chocolate set, about 1 hour.

 - Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
-Baked cookies (without white chocolate and candy cane) freeze well – up to three months.
-Decorate after they thaw out.
-Cookie dough balls freeze well too – up to three months.
+Baked cookies (without white chocolate and candy cane) freeze well for up to three months.
+Decorate after they thaw.
+Cookie dough balls freeze up to three months.
 Bake frozen cookie dough balls for about 10 minutes.
 No need to thaw them.
-For more information, read my tips on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

-- Chill Cookie Dough!
-Make sure you chill the cookie dough for at least 3 hours.
-The longer, the better!
+- Chill Cookie Dough: Make sure you chill the cookie dough for at least 3 hours.
 Chilling helps the flavors develop, prevent spreading, and makes the otherwise sticky cookie dough easy to handle.